Driving in the U.S.

 Students from Canada, Germany, France, Japan, Taiwan, or South Korea:

-International students with a valid license from Canada, Germany, France, Japan, Taiwan, or South Korea are exempt from the new Ohio requirements.
+International students who are twenty-one years old or older with a valid license from Canada, Germany, France, Japan, Taiwan, or South Korea are exempt from the new Ohio requirements and will not be required to pass the written and driving exam.
 These students must obtain an Ohio license after 30 days in Ohio.
-Students from these countries will not be required to pass the written and driving exam.
 They should follow the same rules as if they had a license from another U.S. state.
-The student must present their valid foreign license and an International Driving Permit (which is the translation of the foreign license into English.)
+The student must present their valid foreign license and an International Driving Permit (which is the translation of the foreign license into English).
+NOTE: Students who are not twenty-one years old or older and do not already have a U.S. license will be required to complete the steps below.

 - STEP 1: Get a temporary learner's permit.

-If you have not obtained a driver license in the U.S. before, you will need to take a written driver’s test and apply for a Temporary Instruction Identification Card (TIPIC).
+If you have not obtained a driver license in the U.S. before, you will need to take a vision screening exam and a written driver’s test to apply for a Temporary Instruction Identification Card (TIPIC).
 To study for the written test, review the Digest of Ohio Motor Vehicle Laws.
 You can also practice the written test.

 No appointment for the written test is needed.
 But, you should gather your documents and money for fees before heading to the nearest Driver Examination Station.
 Review the list of accepted documents, applicable fees, and the examination station locations and hours.